6 ways our subconscious affects our spending

 Here’s an example: When you first see a pair of jeans for $400 and then a similar pair for $200, it’s easy to anchor on the first amount and perceive $200 as a great bargain.
 Or you see stocks plummet in value and think it’s a bargain buy without doing your due diligence first.

 The question is, are these really good purchases or has an anchor embedded itself, leaving you with an unwanted purchase or investment?
 To counteract this subconscious mind-wizardry, set a price in your mind before heading to the shops (or buying stock) so you’re not caught out by anchors.

 6. We’re reluctant to change

 How many of you know you could get a better mortgage deal if you just shopped around?
 What about a super plan?
 Or cheaper electricity?

-What scientists have discovered is that humans suffer from ‘status quo bias’, meaning they’re more likely to stay with what they know (even if they can get a better deal elsewhere) rather than inflict the extra hassle associated with changing on themselves.
+Another way our subconscious affects our spending is through ‘status quo bias’.
+Humans are more likely to stick with what they know (even if they can get a better deal elsewhere) rather than inflict the extra hassle associated with changing on themselves.

 The key here is to divide and conquer, splitting all your ‘life admin’ tasks into sections and working through them one by one, rather than trying to tackle everything in one go.

 You may also like